jagbiryadav/BrutalGPT/README.md

 ## Development

-This project is built with vanilla HTML, CSS, and JavaScript with no build step required.
-All functionality is contained within a single HTML file with embedded CSS and JavaScript.
+This project is built with:
+- Vanilla HTML, CSS, and JavaScript for the frontend
+- Node.js with Express for the local proxy server
+- dotenv for environment variable management

 To modify the project:
-1. Edit `index.html` to change the UI or functionality
+1. Edit `index.html` to change the UI or frontend functionality
-2. Modify the CSS styles within the `<style>` tags
+2. Modify `server.js` to change the proxy server behavior
+3. Update CSS styles within the `<style>` tags in `index.html`
-3. Update JavaScript functions as needed
+4. Update JavaScript functions as needed

 ## Contributing